 EAST COAST

 Out here, past Columbus and the last gas station, the sky opens up in a way most people have never seen.
 No light pollution.
 No glow on the horizon.
 Just the full cosmos doing its thing.
 Bring a blanket.
 Lose track of time.
 That's the point.
+Clay Cosmos sits in one of the darkest corridors on the East Coast — dark sky camping in Georgia doesn't get more legit than this.

 EXPLORE

-THINGS TO DO
+THINGS TO DO near Providence Canyon State Park:

 Prepare yourself—no, ready your soul—for a journey into a land where the sun melts gold across whispering pecan groves and the air itself is steeped in sweet tea and storytelling.
 This isn’t just geography.
 This is Southwest Georgia—an untouched Eden carved from clay and crowned in kudzu, where the earth hums gospel and the cicadas sing.